sysgears/mochapack/docs/guides/ide-integration.md

-# Using mocha-webpack in IDEs
+# Using mochapack in IDEs

 ## Debug in IDEA (WebStorm, IntelliJ, ...)

 1. Make sure the `NodeJS` repository plugin is installed and enabled.
 The plugin is not bundled with every IDEA product, but it can be installed from the JetBrains plugin repository.
 1. Create a Testrunner config
   ![IDEA run configuration](../media/idea-run-configuration.png)
-   - replace `Mocha package` path with path of mocha-webpack (should be a (dev-) dependency of your project)
+   - replace `Mocha package` path with path of mochapack (should be a (dev-) dependency of your project)
-   - set some additional configuration options (mocha-webpack.opts in this case)
+   - set some additional configuration options (mochapack.opts in this case)
    - specify the tests to run
 1. make sure that your webpack config contains the following (important for setting breakpoints in src):